Call for Nominations: BTC Board of Directors

 6. not be an “ineligible individual” under the Income Tax Act.

-The one vacancy requires the successful candidate to demonstrate sufficient affinity with the Dufferin Hi-Land Club.
-In addition, the BTC's Nominations for the Board Policy requires that directors possess core competencies and attributes which include demonstrating a commitment to the BTC's mission and values, a willingness to be open-minded and to think strategically.
-In addition, an ability to devote the necessary time required to be a fully participating member of the Board is required.
+Also required is an ability to devote the necessary time required to be a fully participating member of the Board.
 Board meetings are held six times a year, usually the first Saturday of the month in September, October, December, February, April and June.
 Meetings are usually held at the BTC head office in Dundas.
 In addition, directors typically sit on Board committees, are expected to set an example by pledging a personal financial commitment and are encouraged to take active roles in fundraising campaigns.

 All members wishing to be considered for a director position should download this Nomination Form:

-Mail, email or fax the completed form to:
+Mail, email or fax the completed form and profile/resume and any other related documents to:

 The Bruce Trail Conservancy